 While most stick companies are operating in the ‘throw-away- stick’ paradigm make a lot, make them cheap, sell a lot, wear them out and get them to buy more; we are doing the opposite, staying focused innovation, sound and quality first.
 This is simply based on the current “farm to table” food trend.
 People are tired of average mediocre quality in a general sense and are not fooled

-We are going to take a new approach by making smaller quantities at an extremely high quality level that is strictly controlled from the minute it's assembled to the day it leaves our facility.
-All of our products are under our control at all times and never get drop shipped from anywhere.
-Therefore the sticks and mallets you receive are guaranteed to be factory fresh and have never been “picked through" by anyone anywhere.
+by cheap generic imitations of quality products.
+They demand serious quality especially if they can get it fresh from the source.
+This is what we do.
+We only sell direct to you exclusively though this site.
+We make smaller batches at an extremely high quality level that is strictly controlled.
+Therefore the sticks and mallets you receive are guaranteed to be factory fresh and have never been “picked over” by anyone anywhere.
 On the rare occasion where there is a return, that product is taken out of circulation and never recycled into stock.
 This is the kind of quality control our customers have demanded and I’m very excited to finally take advantage of the opportunity.

-Tom Freer is the owner of Freer Percussion Products.
-Tom is Assistant Principal Timpanist and Section Percussion with The Cleveland Orchestra since 1991.
+Tom Freer is the President and CEO of Freer Percussion Products.
+Tom is the Assistant Principal Timpanist and Section Percussion with The Cleveland Orchestra since 1991.
 Prior to his position in Cleveland, Tom served as Principal Timpanist with the Fort Wayne Philharmonic, Principal Timpanist with The Alabama Symphony and Principal Percussion’ Assistant Timpani with the Norrkoping Symphony in Norrkoping, Sweden.
-He is a graduate of the Cleveland Institute of Music where he was the last timpani student accepted by Cloyd E Duff and has also studied with Richard Weiner.
+He is a graduate of the Cleveland Institute of Music where he was the last timpani student accepted by Cloyd E. Duff and has also studied with Richard Weiner.
 Paul Yancich, Jim Atwood and Mario Gaetano.